Accessing ODBC and JDBC data dources from Oracle Heterogeneous Services (HSODBC)

 HS_FDS_SHAREABLE_NAME =/usr/local/easysoft/unixODBC/lib/libodbc.so

-Edit the listener.ora.
-This creates the instance that the tnsnames.ora references on connection through SQL*Plus.
-It creates a SID_NAME and specifies the Oracle® executable to run on connection.
-The listener.ora is found within $ORACLE_HOME/network/admin.
-Configuring HSODBC needs the creation of a new SID_DESC within SID_LIST in the SID_LIST_LISTENER.
-An example looks like:
+This creates the HSODBC instance that you will reference in tnsnames.ora.
+It creates a SID_NAME and specifies the Oracle executable to run on connection. listener.ora is in $ORACLE_HOME/network/admin.
+You need to create SID_DESC within SID_LIST in the SID_LIST_LISTENER block.
+For example:

 SID_LIST_LISTENER =